DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 There are 2 types of financial support you can get if you’re interested in training to teach languages or physics:

-* bursaries for languages and physics
+* bursaries worth up to $bursaries_postgraduate_nonuk$ for languages and physics
-* scholarships for French, German, Spanish and physics
+* scholarships worth up to $scholarships_nonuk_max$ for French, German, Spanish and physics

 Bursaries and scholarships are tax-free payments from the UK government that you do not have to pay back.
 They are paid to you by your teacher training provider.